thitruong1106/online-retail-return-behaviour-analysis/findings/key_findings.md

 The implication when looking at monthly return rates, i did suspect customer werent happy with their purchases, or that the return policy was too generous allowing returns after a long period.
 Neither assumption was correct.
 The January 2011 spike was actually an accounting problem, not a reflection of customer sentiment.

+## 3. Customer Behaviour: Loyal customer drives the business

+A small group of customers accounts for a large share of revenue.
+The top 10% of customer generate nearly 64% of all revenue.
+The top 1% accounts for almost 32%, and the top 0.01 (6 customers) contributes to over 12% of total revenue.

+This is a clear case of the Pareto principle, with revenue concentrated among a small group of customers.
+When six customers represent more than a tenth of the revenue, the business become vulnerable to their indivudual circumstances.
+If one of them switched suppliers, or simply stops buying, the impact is immediate and measureable.

+The implication isnt that the business should ignore everyone else. it that the retention of these high valur customer needs to be intentional and persona.
+Automated email campaights doesnt replace the value of a relationship manager picking up the phone. knowing who these customers are, understanding their needs, and ensuring they feel valued should be a priority.

+At the same time, understanding what makes these customers different, whether they are wholesalers, repeat gift buyers or something else, can reveal opportunities to develop more customer like them.

+## 4.